deroneriksson/python-wsi-preprocessing/docs/index.md

 Console output:

 ```
-RGB                  | Time: 0:00:00.185915  Type: uint8   Shape: (1804, 2048, 3)
+RGB                  | Time: 0:00:00.397570  Type: uint8   Shape: (2594, 2945, 3)
-RGB to HED           | Time: 0:00:00.515751  Type: uint8   Shape: (1804, 2048, 3)
+RGB to HED           | Time: 0:00:01.322220  Type: uint8   Shape: (2594, 2945, 3)
-HED to Hematoxylin   | Time: 0:00:00.063843  Type: uint8   Shape: (1804, 2048)
+HED to Hematoxylin   | Time: 0:00:00.136750  Type: uint8   Shape: (2594, 2945)
-HED to Eosin         | Time: 0:00:00.042430  Type: uint8   Shape: (1804, 2048)
+HED to Eosin         | Time: 0:00:00.086537  Type: uint8   Shape: (2594, 2945)
 ```

 #### Green Channel Filter

-If we look at a color wheel, we see that purple and pink are next to each other.
+If we look at an RGB color wheel, we see that purple and pink are next to each other.
 On the other side of color wheel, we have yellow and green.
 Since green is one of our 3 NumPy array RGB color channels, filtering out pixels that have a high green channel value can be one way to potentially filter out parts of the slide that are not pink or purple.
 This includes the white background, since white also has a high green channel value along with high red and blue channel values.